-Mary has participated in a number of research studies with the NIHR Maudsley Biomedical Research Unit for Dementia (BRU).
+Mary has participated in a number of research studies with the NIHR Maudsley Biomedical Research Centre.
 Most recently, she took part in the MADE trial, which is investigating whether use of an antibiotic treatment called minocycline could slow the progression of Alzheimer’s disease.
 Here, Mary tells us about her experience of taking part in research.

 I’ve lived and worked in a lot of countries, especially in the Far East, but about ten years ago I came back to the UK and moved to Purley, a South London suburb.
 I first became aware of my memory problems when my younger brother noticed that I was repeating myself.
 Eventually I visited the doctor and was diagnosed with Alzheimer’s disease.